 Darpana Sundari

-This beautifully carved shilābālike, popularly known as Darpana Sundari, is an iconic figure and one of the most famous sculptures in the world.
+Popularly known as Darpana Sundari, this beautifully carved shilābālike is an iconic figure and one of the most famous sculptures in the world.
 She is like Monalisa of the sculpture world.
 In Kannada, darpana means mirror and sundari means a beautiful lady.

 Notice the three small figures at the bottom, two among them are seen handing her some objects – most likely the makeup material.
 The third one is a mysterious stocky figure carrying a monkey on his left side and holding a bunch of fruits or nuts with his right hand.

-Darapana Sundari is one of the 38 sculptures, known as bracket figures, mounted on the exterior wall surrounding the navaranga (front portion of the temple).
-Each figure is attached to a bracket placed at an angle just below the eaves of the temple.
-The base of the sculpture is mounted on the side of a pillar just below its capital.
+Darapana Sundari is one of the 38 sculptures, known as bracket figures, mounted on the exterior wall surrounding the navaranga (covered hall in front of the garbhagriha).
+Each figure is attached to a bracket that is placed at an angle just below the eaves of the temple.
+The base of this bracket is attached to a pillar just below its capital.

 Other Shilābālikes